darahea/joule_extensibility/tutorials/weather/step4/index.md

 joule deploy -c -n "weather"
 ```

-By specifying the `-c` option, you will implicitely compile the assistant before deploying it.
+By specifying the `-c` option, you will implicitly compile the assistant before deploying it.

 Specify a name parameter with the `-n` option to give your assistant a name.
 This name will be used to identify your assistant in the Joule server and help to avoid conflicts with other assistants running on the same account.